Williams Tarr’s illustrious heritage in the construction industry dates back to 1918.

 Here are just a few milestones in our long standing history.

-During the First World War a programme of concrete shipbuilding was undertaken by the Concrete Seacraft Company.
+During the First World War a programme of concrete shipbuilding was undertaken by Concrete Seacraft Limited.

 Concrete Seacraft Limited was founded on 26th January 1918.
 That Summer they set up a yard alongside the River Mersey at Fiddler’s Ferry to build pioneering ferro-concrete ocean going barges for the Admiralty.
 The ships were constructed on the slipway from precast concrete sections which were connected by insitu concrete, an innovative technique that had been introduced due to the shortage of steel in World War 1.